lucaspbastos/lucaspbastos/README.md

 # Hi there, I'm Lucas 👋

-👨‍💻 What I'm up to: Working at Johnson & Johnson as an incoming Software Engineering TLDP analyst.
+👨‍💻 What I'm up to: Working at Johnson & Johnson as a Software Engineering TLDP analyst.

 📚 Education: BS and MS Computer Science with a minor in Business from New Jersey Institute of Technology.